 Figure 2.
-Two perspectives on a camera
+Two perspectives on a camera.

-Shooting meaning that the camera can take a photo even without achieving focus.
+ther, the perspective has a transition from Responsive to Shooting meaning that the camera can take a photo even without achieving focus.
 In the second perspective, Figure 2(b), flash and non-flash shooting are distinguished and cartridge loading is modelled.